-- 7.61 Consultation may be undertaken with non-government parliamentary parties and any independent members of Parliament before bills are introduced, to: - (a) confirm the support of a majority of the House for a bill to progress; or - (b) facilitate aspects of the parliamentary process. - 7.62 As with caucus consultation, changes proposed to a draft bill as a result of this consultation may mean that the draft needs to be reconsidered by the relevant Cabinet committee or the Cabinet Legislation Committee, Cabinet, and caucus(es) before being introduced. - 7.63 The portfolio Minister should assess the consultation requirements for each bill on a caseby-case basis, and undertake that consultation according to agreed procedures.
-Close liaison with the Leader of the House may be needed. - 7.64 Ministers should consult the Leader of the House on engagement with non-government parliamentary parties through the Business Committee.
-The Business Committee (a select committee chaired by the Speaker) is empowered to approve extended sittings, arrange how committees of the whole House consider bills, classify bills as cognate, determine that select committee reports are to be debated, and arrange House business.
+- 7.64 Consultation may be undertaken with non-government parliamentary parties and any independent members of Parliament before bills are introduced, to: - (a) confirm the support of a majority of the House for a bill to progress; or - (b) facilitate aspects of the parliamentary process. - 7.65 As with caucus consultation, changes proposed to a draft bill as a result of this consultation may mean that the draft needs to be reconsidered by the relevant Cabinet committee or the Cabinet Legislation Committee, Cabinet, and caucus(es) before being introduced. - 7.66 The portfolio Minister should assess the consultation requirements for each bill on a case-by-case basis, and undertake that consultation according to agreed procedures.
+Close liaison with the Leader of the House may be needed. - 7.67 Ministers should consult the Leader of the House on engagement with non-government parliamentary parties through the Business Committee.
+The Business Committee (a select committee chaired by the Speaker) is empowered to approve extended sittings, expand or restrict select committees' powers with respect to the consideration of a bill, arrange how committees of the whole House consider bills, including by allowing out of scope amendments, classify bills as cognate, determine that select committee reports are to be debated, and arrange House business.